Cusp types of quotients of hyperbolic knot complements: Introduction

 \subsection{Acknowledgements:}

 This work was partially supported by grant from the Simons Foundation (\#524123 to Neil R. Hoffman).
 The author also wishes to thank Christian Millichap and William Worden for helpful conversations and Eric Chesebro, Michelle Chu, Jason Deblois, Pryadip Mondal, and Genevieve Walsh for agreeing to hear a video presentation of a talk based on this work after an AMS sectional meeting was cancelled in March 2020.
 Their feedback (and accountability as an audience) was both considerably helpful and greatly appreciated.
+We thank the referee for numerous helpful suggestions including the prompt to add \Cref{sub:link_realization}.